On large-scale wind-drift ocean currents: An asymptotic approach in spherical coordinates: Ekman flows

-From now on, we will restrict our attention to flows away from the equator.
-The reason is that, for $\theta \neq 0$ it is convenient to perform the usual splitting of the horizontal velocity in a \emph{geostrophic} and an \emph{ageostrophic (Ekman)} component:
+From now on, we will restrict our attention to flows away from the equatorial region.
+The reason is that, for $\theta \neq 0$, it is convenient to perform the usual splitting of the horizontal velocity into a \emph{geostrophic} and an \emph{Ekman} component:

 where the geostrophic flow $(\tilde{u}_\g,\tilde{v}_\g)$ is defined as the solution to the system